Zeroeh/RotMG-Appspot/README.md

 parameters marked with a percent sign (%) are GLOBAL parameters and can seemingly be used in any valid url

+Please note that deca can add or remove links at any time, and will certainly remove links posted here.

 ## Testing Links
 (http://rotmghrdtesting.appspot.com)